 Juvenile Court Records

 Records or information received on youthful or violent offenders shall not be disclosed except as permitted by law.
 When such information is received, the Superintendent shall notify the Principal of the school in which the child is enrolled.
+The Superintendent may designate an employee of the District to receive notices and carry out the Superintendent's responsibilities.
+The Superintendent/designee shall provide the clerk and the court-designated worker with notice of any designation and the name and contact information for the Superintendent's designee.
 The Principal shall then release the information as permitted by law.
-Only the Superintendent and school administrative, transportation, and counseling personnel or teachers or other school employees with whom the student may come in contact, shall be privy to this information, which shall be kept in a locked file when not in use and opened only with permission of the administrator.
-Notification in writing of the nature of offenses committed by the student and any probation requirements shall not become a part of the child's student record.2
+Only the Superintendent/designee and school administrative, transportation, and counseling personnel or teachers or other school employees with whom the student may come in contact, shall be privy to this information, which shall be kept in a locked file when not in use and opened only with permission of the administrator.
+Notification in writing of the nature of offenses committed by the student and any probation requirements shall not become a part of the child's student record.
+If the petition is dismissed or informally adjusted, the clerk shall notify the Superintendent or the Principal of the disposition, and all records of the incident or notification created in the District or the school shall be destroyed and shall not be included in the child's school records.
+For purposes of destruction, education records created by the school shall not be destroyed.
+The District or school may request a statement of facts from the county attorney in a juvenile case.2

 Records of Missing Children

 Upon notification by the Commissioner of Education of a child's disappearance, the District in which the child is currently or was previously enrolled shall flag the record of such child in a manner that whenever a copy of or information regarding the child's record is requested, the District shall be alerted to the fact that the record is that of a missing child.
 Instead of forwarding the records of a child who has been reported as missing to the agency, institution, or individual making the request, the District shall notify the Justice Cabinet.